aws/aws-cdk/packages/@aws-cdk/cx-api/FEATURE_FLAGS.md

 managed policies.

-This is a feature flag as the old behavior will be deprecated, but some resources may require manual intervention since they don't automatically have the appropriate tags propagated.
+This is a feature flag as the old behavior will be deprecated, but some resources may require manual intervention since they might not have the appropriate tags propagated automatically.

 | Since | Default | Recommended |